d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ════════════

-  While Sweep is ready to be used for effective editing of Prolog code, there some further improvements that we want to pursue:
+  While Sweep is ready to be used for effective editing of Prolog code, some improvements remain to be pursued:

 Improvements around editing Prolog